nukehub-dev/nukebox/README.md

 ## Activation and Usage

-Once the installation is complete, the script will create a program file named after the specified environment name (e.g., `nuclearkid`).
+Once the installation is complete, the script will create a program file named after the specified environment name (e.g., `nuke`).

 **Commands:**
 - `-h` or `--help`: Display help